In sales and marketing, intentions matter

 Do you know what your accounts are thinking?

-These days, there’s a lot of excitement around third-party intent data because it can qualify your accounts marketing automation-style, even if you’re not aware of them.
+These days, there’s a lot of excitement around second and third-party intent data because it can qualify your accounts marketing automation-style, even if you’re not aware of them.

-Take third-party intent data provider Bombora, for example.
-Bombora’s technology tracks a network of some of the highest trafficked websites and scores your accounts based on the topics they research there.
+Take intent data provider Bombora, for example.
+Bombora’s technology tracks the content consumption of businesses across a network of some of the highest trafficked B2B websites.
+From this, it establishes a baseline of content consumption behavior and scores accounts based on the topics they are interested in and the amount of content they are consuming.
 If that sounds too good to be true, other providers can do the same for video and social.
 More on how it works later.